missing-semester-cn/missing-semester-cn.github.io/_2020/security.md

 aaf4c61ddcc5e8a2dabede0f3b482cd9aea9434d
 ```

-At a high level, a hash function can be thought of as a hard-to-invert random
+At a high level, a hash function can be thought of as a hard-to-invert
-function (and this is the [ideal model of a hash
+random-looking (but deterministic) function (and this is the [ideal model of a
-function](https://en.wikipedia.org/wiki/Random_oracle)).
-A hash function has
+hash function](https://en.wikipedia.org/wiki/Random_oracle)).
+A hash function
-the following properties:
+has the following properties:

 - Non-invertible: it is hard to find an input `m` such that `hash(m) = h` for
 some desired output `h`.